MicrosoftDocs/architecture-center/docs/guide/aks/aks-firewall-content.md

 ### Potential use cases

-This architecture applies to scenarios in which you need to improve security of inbound and outbound traffic to and from a Kubernetes cluster.
+This scenario addresses the need to improve security of inbound and outbound traffic to and from a Kubernetes cluster.

 ### Avoid asymmetric routing